amassivek/amassivek.github.io/sigprop.md

 Spiking neural networks are similar to biological neural networks.
 They are used in models of learning in the brain.
 They are also used for neuromorphic chips.
 There are two problems for learning in spiking neural networks.
 First, the learning constraints under backpropagation are difficult to reconcile with learning in the brain, and hinders efficient implementations of learning algorithms on hardware (discussed above).
 Second, training spiking networks results in the dead neuron problem (see below).

-The neurons in these networks respond to inputs by either activating (spiking) to convey information to another neuron or by doing nothing (top left image).
-Commonly, these networks have a problem where neurons never activate, which means they never spike (bottom left image).
+A reference figure is provided below.
+The neurons in these networks respond to inputs by either activating (spiking) to convey information to another neuron or by doing nothing (top-left figure).
+Commonly, these networks have a problem where neurons never activate, which means they never spike (bottom-left figure).
 Thereby, regardless of the input, the neurons response is to always do nothing.
 This is called the dead neuron problem.

 The most popular approach to resolve this problem uses a surrogate function to replace the spiking behavior of the neurons.
 The network uses the surrogate only during learning, when the learning signal is sent to the neurons.
-The surrogate function provides a value for the neuron even when it does not spike (top right image).
-So, the neuron learns even when it does not spike to convey information to another neuron (bottom right image).
+The surrogate function (blue) provides a value for the neuron even when it does not spike (top-right figure).
+So, the neuron learns even when it does not spike to convey information to another neuron (bottom-right figure).
 This helps stop the neuron from dying.
 However, surrogates are difficult to implement for learning in hardware, such as neuromorphic chips.
 Furthermore, surrogates do not fit models of learning in the brain.

 Signal Propagation provides two solutions that are compatible with models of learning in the brain and in hardware.